zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 Plot the data by projecting the transformed data $D_q$ after centering onto the two new "quadratic" PC axes.
 Is this set of axes from $D_q$ better than the one for the original $D$?
 Why or why not?

-If you decide to consult CoPilot (or other similar AI tools), you must record in your notebook tool and the prompts you used.
-Include the prompts as markdown cells in your notebook (for each part/instance).

 ## Submission